 I was dragging my feet, simply because I didn’t want to have a car payment.
 Wishful thinking, right?
 Mike was very patient throughout the entire process, answering each and every question I had and then made me an offer I couldn’t refuse.
 Several trips were made to Boyle to finalize the paperwork.
 Every employee that we met along the way greeted us upon arrival and seemed truly happy to see us, from Mr. Boyle to Brady and Adam, our finance representatives.
 There was no “hard sell” on the car, on the warranties or on the financing.
 They provided us with factual information and allowed us to make the decisions that suited our finances as well as our lifestyle.

 To date, I have traded over 100 text messages with my new friend Mike.
 And I’m sure there will be many more as I continue to be a loyal customer of their Service Department.
 And down the road, no pun intended, I’m sure that a new vehicle will be in our future.
+I’m also on my way to check out these discounted bikes for my next purchase.
 Many thanks to everyone at Boyle Buick for making this purchase as painless as possible!